MM520J/reactcircleci/projects/project2b/README.md

 and(name is cliff,and(older than 18, or(likes Lego, likes Chocolate)))
 ```

-The nice part about this modified English
+The nice part about this modified English grammar/syntax is that we don't have
+am